-Medicare and Lasik Eye Surgery
+Medicare and LASIK Eye Surgery

-This article was updated on: 07/27/2015
+This article was updated on: 09/10/2018

 Original Medicare, Part A and Part B, doesn’t cover routine eye or vision care.
-Medicare Part A and Part B do cover the costs of certain medical eye conditions if they require hospitalization or emergency care.
+Medicare Part A and Part B may cover the costs of certain medical eye conditions if they require hospitalization or emergency care.

 I’ll be glad to explore the private Medicare insurance plan options with you.
-You’re welcome to check out my profile by clicking the “View profile” link below.
 You can schedule a phone call with me, or have me email you information based on your needs.
 To look through some choices on your own, you can click the Compare Plans buttons on this page.